-Elizabeth has received numerous awards, including the Anthony “Val” Valentino Memorial Award from Loyola University, and the Donald Erb award from the Cleveland Institute of Music.
+Elizabeth has received numerous composition awards for her concert music, including the Anthony “Val” Valentino Memorial Award from Loyola University New Orleans and the Donald Erb award from the Cleveland Institute of Music.
 String Quartet was winner of the 2007 Ohio Federation of Music Club’s Young Composers Contest, and also received the 2007 Russell and Nancy Hatz Special Recognition Award from the National Federation of Music Clubs.
 As 2nd place winner in the 2008 Singing City Prize for Young Composers, Elizabeth was commissioned to write a new piece for the ensemble.
-Another choral work, Tiare Tahiti, was a 2008 winner of the American Composer’s Forum/Vocal Essence Essentially Choral Reading Program, and was read by Vocal Essence in May 2008.
-The Salt of Winter was selected for inclusion in the Jacksonville Symphony’s Fresh Ink Orchestra Readings in June 2008.
+Another choral work, “Tiare Tahiti,” was a 2008 winner of the American Composer’s Forum/Vocal Essence Essentially Choral Reading Program, and was read by Vocal Essence in May 2008.
+“The Salt of Winter” was selected for inclusion in the Jacksonville Symphony’s Fresh Ink Orchestra Readings in June 2008.
 “Mornin’ Glory,” was performed at the inaugural concert of the Louisiana Composer’s Forum in September 2010 and subsequently nominated for a Big Easy Tribute to the Classical Arts Award.